vincr04/DESeq2_workshop/Instructions.md

 plotMA(resLFC, ylim=c(-4,4), alpha=0.05)
 ```
 >What has changed between this plot and the previous one?
->Repeat some of the plots above using the LFC-shrinked data.
+>Repeat some of the plots above using the LFC-shrunk data.
 Can you see any differences?

 <br/>